-Working for Lyft has its advantages - flexible hours and decent pay - but without sufficient ridesharing insurance, you could wind up paying for accident and injury costs.
+Working for Lyft has its advantages -- a 2018 survey of rideshare drivers found it was favored over Uber, and its drivers earned more, too -- but without sufficient ridesharing insurance, you could wind up paying for accident and injury costs.
 Lyft offers its drivers an impressive amount of liability protection, but only when there is a passenger in the car.
 The cost to repair your own vehicle could fall to you as Lyft only offers collision and comprehensive coverage to drivers who carry those coverages on their personal policy.

-In order to have sufficient Lyft driver insurance, you may need a commercial policy (think expensive), or a rideshare insurance endorsement, which can be fairly hard to find.
+In order to have sufficient Lyft driver insurance, you may need a commercial policy (think expensive), or a rideshare insurance endorsement that adds extra protection to your personal car insurance coverage.

 A few facts about ridesharing insurance